OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:48

-But suppose that servant is wicked and says to himself, ‘My master is staying away a long time,’
+But suppose that servant is wicked and says to himself, ‘My master is delayed,’

 ## Matthew 24:49

-and he then begins to beat his fellow servants and to eat and drink with drunkards.
+and he then begins to mistreat his fellow servants and to eat and drink with drunkards.

 ## Matthew 24:50